-Relations between Switzerland and Zimbabwe have strengthened in recent years.
-Soon after Zimbabwe’s independence in 1980, Switzerland opened a diplomatic representation in the country, complemented by humanitarian assistance and development cooperation since 2008.
-In the future, the implementation of economic reforms and democratic principles could pave the way for a further deepening of relations to promote socio-economic development, trade and investment.
+Bilateral relations between Switzerland and Zimbabwe have strengthened in recent years, particularly through humanitarian aid and development cooperation activities since 2008.
+In future, the implementation of economic reforms and democratic principles could pave the way for a strong relationship that enables socio-economic development, trade and investment.

 Key aspects of diplomatic relations

-In 2017, Switzerland and Zimbabwe signed an International Cooperation Agreement on Humanitarian Aid and Technical and Financial Cooperation.
-The agreement provides for strengthened cooperation between Switzerland and Zimbabwe for the realisation of humanitarian, technical and financial assistance projects that contribute to sustainable poverty alleviation, democratic development, the promotion of peace and respect for human rights and the rule of law.
+In 2017 Switzerland and Zimbabwe signed an international cooperation agreement on humanitarian aid and technical and financial cooperation.
+The humanitarian, technical and financial assistance projects contribute to sustainable poverty alleviation, democratic development, peacebuilding and respect for human rights and the rule of law.

-Zimbabwe has been experiencing low growth in recent years.
-However, the country's natural resources (agriculture, mining, tourism), its strong institutions and its well-educated population represent a considerable economic potential.
+Although Zimbabwe has been experiencing weak growth in recent years, the country's natural resources (agriculture, mining, tourism), strong institutions and well-educated population represent considerable economic potential.
 Swiss business interest in Zimbabwe's market has increased since the end of President Robert Mugabe's rule in 2017; today, Switzerland is one of the largest European investors in the country.

 Development cooperation and humanitarian aid